 - Bucketful of warm water (about a gallon)

-Did You Know: Many manufacturers require that only their brand of cleaners are used or the warranty is voided.
+Many manufacturers require that only their brand of cleaners are used or the warranty on the flooring is voided.
 On one hand I understand it (For example: if bleach was used to hose things down–should you really be eligible for all new product under the warranty?), but on the other hand–total ripoff considering there are suitable solutions that are cheap and effective (you’re locked into buying their product for the lifetime of the warranty–which can be up to 30 or 50 years for some brands).
-Just a heads up that checking the warranty guide first is a good idea before rolling up your sleeves and trying a homemade batch.

 - Put felt pads on everything, underneath furniture legs, tv stands, coffee tables to help prevent scratching.